darianyang/mm-github-pages-test/_pages/gordon_bell_prize.md

 ![Coronavirus Spike](/assets/images/covid_spike.png){:height="40%" width="40%" .align-center}

 **Figure 1**.
-The coronavirus spike protein, which protrudes from the virus surface, is the virus’ first line of attack.
+The coronavirus spike protein, which protrudes from the virus surface as shown above, is the virus’ first line of attack.
 A detailed understanding of how the spike protein opens up and latches onto host cells can help turn the tide in the fight against the virus.
+Our simulations of the spike protein were in the absense of the viral membrane.
 Image created by Lorenzo Casalino.

 A crowning achievement of our effort was the generation of atomically detailed views of how the coronavirus’ spike protein (**Figure 1**) opens up, an essential motion of the virus’ most deadly and infectious tool.
 Standard simulations of this opening process for such a large protein (~600,000 atoms) would have taken years, even when using state-of-the-art computer hardware and many, many GPUs.
 This is a lower-bound, ball-park estimate, assuming that the spike opening is on the microsecond to millisecond timescale.